 Custodial crypto wallets rely on third parties (backends) to store users' private keys, requiring the users to trust them more.
 Non-custodial crypto wallets are fully controlled by the user, making them responsible for the tokens’ safety.
 Often non-custodial crypto wallets are open sourced as a demonstration of trust and security for the users.

 Being open-source is a two-sided sword–attackers could also read details of implementation and find flaws easily.

 Crypto wallets of public blockchains (Tezos, XRPL, Cardano, Bitcoin, Ethereum, etc.) don’t “store” any user data except for account keys in non-custodial wallets: all transactions are public and can be found in public ledgers.

 Cold crypto wallets (offline, hardware, paper wallets) is one of the safest methods for holding crypto currency, as they are not connected to the Internet.
 But for convenience people prefer hot (online) wallets: mobile apps or web extensions.

 Securing hot crypto wallets is a typical exercise in balancing trade offs: security vs. usability.

 2. Security risks and threats typical to all crypto wallets #

 Think about crypto wallets as “gates” to the blockchain ledgers.

 The attack surface is broad: it combines security issues unique for the exact ledger, with risks and threats typical for any finance application.
 Additionally, crypto wallets' security heavily depends on their implementation: the selected platform (web, mobile) and developers' coding choices.

 Understanding risks & threats on every level helps to find security mistakes on an overlap of cryptography, platform trust, ledgers' specifics, and wallet’s exact implementation.

 In public blockchains, all crypto transactions are public.
 Thus, a linkability between a user’s identity and public address (deanonymization) can lead to disclosing the user’s personality or IP addresses.
 See Deanonymization of clients in Bitcoin P2P network.

-Even privacy-oriented systems like Zcash or Monero are affected by existing deanonymization techniques (see details in An empirical analysis of anonymity in ZCash, Privacy and linkability of mining in ZCash and A traceability analysis of Monero’s blockchain) though to a lesser degree.
+Even privacy-oriented systems like Zcash or Monero are affected by the existing deanonymization techniques (see details in An empirical analysis of anonymity in ZCash, Privacy and linkability of mining in ZCash and A traceability analysis of Monero’s blockchain) though to a lesser degree.
 Public blockchains suffer from user deanonymization based on transactions graph analysis and IP-address deanonymization based on observing nodes' connections.